CathyF9600/UofTHacks-VIII/README.md

   4)Click on load unpacked.

  This extension works only on chrome as of now.
+Be sure to turn on chrome notifications from the setting on your computter.